PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say - NewsBreak

 FTI spokesman Matthew Bashalany said in an email that the company is cooperating with the committee.

-“The work FTI Consulting’s strategic communications professionals provide for clients in all sectors of the economy is consistent with our company’s climate and net-zero commitments,” he wrote.
-“We continue to cooperate with committee, just as we have since receiving its initial request.”

-The post PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say appeared first on Florida Phoenix .
+The post PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say appeared first on New Jersey Monitor .